 2. Slow Loading Speed

 You cannot afford to run a website that loads at a snail’s pace in this day and age.
 It’s frustrating!
-Site speed is part of the factors worth considering in the case of Google’s ranking algorithm.
-Providing a positive experience for users is the whole idea behind prioritizing the loading time of web pages.
+Site speed is one of the factors worth considering in Google’s ranking algorithm.
+Providing a positive experience for users is the whole idea behind prioritizing web pages that load faster.
 Google focuses on promoting content that offers users the best experience.

 Remember that people no longer have the patience of waiting since most of the web loads at lightning speed.
 That is why viewers will bounce off your site before checking the details if the page loading speed is slow.